For courses available at Western Sydney University specifically for Indigenous students, please select an option below:

 - Tourism and Urban Planning courses

-This block mode model is designed to afford Aboriginal and Torres Strait Islander students the capacity of remaining in their community to fulfil their family, community, career, cultural and social responsibilities.
+The block mode model (formerly AREP - Aboriginal Rural Education Program) is designed to afford Aboriginal and Torres Strait Islander students the capacity of remaining in their community to fulfil their family, community, career, cultural and social responsibilities.
 To study a block mode program requires students to attend four to six residential schools per year, each lasting approximately one to two weeks.
 Travel, accommodation and meal costs to attend workshops are funded for Abstudy approved students.

-Aboriginal and Torres Strait Islander students do not need to be from a rural community to study an AREP program.
+Aboriginal and Torres Strait Islander students do not need to be from a rural community to study an Block Mode Model program.
 Students from city areas are also invited to study the program.

 Aboriginal and Torres Strait Islander Alternative Entry Program